1958 Chevrolet Bel Air Impala Sport Coupe

 {{bidding.lot.reserveStatusFormatted}}

-• First year for the legendary Chevrolet Impala nameplate
+- First year for the legendary Chevrolet Impala nameplate

-• First year for 348-cu. in. “big block” V-8 power
+- First year for 348-cu. in. “big block” V-8 power

-• A very attractive example of the one-year-only first-generation Impala hardtop coupe
+- A very attractive example of the one-year-only first-generation Impala hardtop coupe

-It was also the first, and only, year for the stunning first-generation styling with quad headlights, triple taillights, a full-width grille, and seemingly endless chrome bodyside moldings.
-Offered only as a hardtop Sport Coupe and a convertible, the 1958 Impala was actually quite different from the regular Bel Air models, with a more compact greenhouse, longer rear decklid, and a longer wheelbase.
-Joseph R. Schemansky is credited with the design, finalized while Harley Earl was still at General Motors—notably making the 1958 Impala the sole iteration of the model be created under one of Detroit’s great styling visionaries.
+The year 1958 brought many firsts—and lasts—for the legendary Impala nameplate, when it debuted at the pinnacle of the Bel Air lineup, only to become a separate model the very next year.
+It was the first year for “big-block” power in the Chevrolet passenger lineup, with the available 348-cubic-inch W-series Turbo Thrust V-8 eventually producing as much as 315 horsepower, depending on the configuration.
+It was also the first and only year for the Impala's stunning inaugural design, with its quad headlights, triple taillights, full-width grille, and seemingly endless chrome bodyside moldings.
+Offered only as a hardtop Sport Coupe and a Convertible, the 1958 Impala was actually quite different from the regular Bel Air models, with a more compact greenhouse, longer rear decklid, and extended wheelbase.
+Joseph R. Schemansky is credited with the design, finalized while Harley Earl was still at General Motors—notably making the 1958 Impala the sole iteration of the model created under one of Detroit’s greatest styling visionaries.

-The Impala has always been popular: First with consumers, who made it a sales success for Chevrolet for decades, and then with collectors, who still prize its blend of bold style and ample power.
+The Impala has always been popular: first with consumers, who made it a sales success for Chevrolet for decades, and then with collectors, who still prize its blend of bold style and ample power.
 This big-block 1958 Bel Air Impala Sport Coupe is a wonderful example of where the legend began.